shilpi1998/Hand-Gesture/README.md

 The general technique for hand gesture recognition involves a sequence of image processing steps.
 The first major step is image segmentation where the hand region is identified from the image. <br>

 First, the hand is detected using the background subtraction method and the result of hand detection is transformed to a binary image.
 Then, the fingers and palm are segmented so as to facilitate the finger recognition.
 Moreover, the fingers are detected and recognized.
-Last, hand gestures are recognized using a simple rule classifier.
 <br>
 The hand gesture is predicted according to the number and content of fingers detected.